 ECPAT members play a crucial role in collecting data

-In Africa, we collaborate with EDA in Ethiopia, KAACR in Kenya, Rede Da Criança in Mozambique, Lifeline/Childline Namibia, CUI in Rwanda, Jelly Beanz in South Africa, C-SEMA and KIWOHEDE in Tanzania, and UCRNN in Uganda.
+In Africa, we collaborate with EDA in Ethiopia, KAACR in Kenya, Rede Da Criança in Mozambique, Lifeline/Childline Namibia, CUI in Rwanda, Jelly Beanz in South Africa, C-SEMA and KIWOHEDE in Tanzania, and UYDEL in Uganda.

 For each country, INTERPOL will collect data from law enforcement agencies, NGOs and the Internet industry to measure the scope and nature of the problem.
 INTERPOL will also conduct a needs analysis of the capacity of law enforcement agencies to counter online child sexual exploitation and abuse.